Debt to Equity (D/E) Ratio

 What is the Debt-to-Equity Ratio?

 The Debt-to-Equity Ratio is like a report card that shows how a company pays for its business.
 Does it use more of its own money, or does it borrow a lot.
-This ratio helps you know if a company is strong or if it might have trouble paying back its loans.
+This ratio helps you determine if a company is financially strong or if it might struggle to repay its loans.

-• Debt is money a company borrows, such as a loan from a bank or money it owes to others.
+• Debt refers to the money a company borrows, such as a loan from a bank or money it owes to others.

 • Equity is the money the company’s owners put in or the profits the company has saved up over time.

 Example: Assume a company is a house.
-If you buy a house with mostly your own savings, you don’t owe much to anyone.
-But if you take a big loan to buy the house, you owe a lot.
+If you buy a home with mostly your own savings, you don’t owe much to anyone.
+But if you take out a large loan to buy the home, you'll end up owing a lot.
 The Debt-to-Equity Ratio tells us how much of the “house” (the company) is paid for with loans versus your own money.

 Debt to Equity Ratio = Total Debt ÷ Total Equity